 Sandy Hill

-The Sandy Hill neighborhood, to the East of Parliament Hill, has a good mix of residential and commercial property.
-The area is one of the oldest in the city and has a ton of older residences, the University of Ottawa, and some of the world’s National Embassies.
-The neighborhood used to be home to the extremely wealthy, but now, it is mainly the stomping ground of University students, middle class families, and immigrants.
-If you’re into restoring heritage homes, this could be a great option for you as well.
-The Rideau canal and Rideau River line this community, so there are plenty of activities you can do on your days off, and its proximity to downtown means historical sites and national monuments are right at your front door.
+The Sandy Hill neighborhood, east of Parliament Hill, has a good mix of residential and commercial properties.
+The area is one of the oldest in the city.
+It has a ton of older residences, the University of Ottawa, and some of the world’s National Embassies.
+The neighborhood was home to the extremely wealthy.
+Still, it is mainly the stomping ground of University students, middle-class families, and immigrants.
+If you’re into restoring heritage homes, this could be an excellent option for you as well.
+The Rideau Canal and Rideau River line this community, so there are plenty of activities you can do on your days off, and its proximity to downtown means historical sites and national monuments are suitable at your front door.

 Nepean

 On the opposite side of the downtown core as Sandy Hill is Nepean, a large community of 125,000 and counting.
-Largely populated by corporate and government employees and their families, Nepean is a very short ways from work and residents can commute through public transportation to nearby neighborhoods or within the community for work, recreation, and shopping.
-There are also a large number of schools within Nepean that range from English and French Public Schools to Catholic and non-religious private schools, making this a very family-friendly area.
+Populated mainly by corporate and government employees and their families, Nepean is a very short way from work, and residents can commute through public transportation to nearby neighborhoods or within the community for work, recreation, and shopping.
+Many schools within Nepean range from English and French Public Schools to Catholic and non-religious private schools, making this a very family-friendly area.

 Vanier